 The new set of wheels

-While many brand-new dads might bemoan the fact, a baby's arrival often leads to buying a new (bigger, safer) car.
+While many brand-new parents might bemoan the fact, a baby's arrival often leads to buying a new (bigger, safer) car.
 First there's the car seat, the diaper bag, the legion of baby bottles, and years from now there are sleepover friends, soccer teams, and school projects.
 Even if you're just jumping from a 2-door roadster to a family-friendly 4-door sedan, that increase in size may mean a boost in safety too.

 We go in-depth on the topic elsewhere, but simply put, car length and weight have a huge impact on a car's crashworthiness.
 So, generally speaking, the larger the car, the safer it is.
 And since car insurance companies are all about safety, you may see a decrease in your car insurance premium due to that new minivan or SUV.